Muslin: Mughal period

-In 1298 CE, Marco Polo described the cloth in his book The Travels.
-He said it was made in Mosul, Iraq.
-The 16th-century English traveller Ralph Fitch lauded the muslin he saw in Sonargaon.
 During the 17th and 18th centuries, Mughal Bengal emerged as the foremost muslin exporter in the world, with Mughal Dhaka as capital of the worldwide muslin trade.
 It became highly popular in 18th-century France and eventually spread across much of the Western world.
+Dhaka muslin was first showcased in the UK at The Great Exhibition of the Works of Industry of All Nations in 1851.